Pest Infestations in Backyard Gardens

 - Manual Removal and Traps4

-Solution: Physically remove pests by handpicking or using traps.
-Explanation: Handpick larger insects like beetles and hornworms and drop them into soapy water.
-Use sticky traps for flying insects like whiteflies, or beer traps (shallow dishes of beer) sunk into the soil for slugs and snails.
-Water…
+Physically remove pests by handpicking larger insects like beetles and hornworms and dropping them into a bucket of soapy water.
+Set up sticky traps for flying pests such as whiteflies, and sink shallow dishes of beer into the soil to attract and drown slugs and snails.
+Use a strong water jet from…

-🛠️ Gloves, Bucket with soapy water, Sticky traps, Shallow dishes (for slugs)
+🛠️ Gloves, Bucket with soapy water, Sticky traps, Shallow dishes (for slugs), Garden hose with nozzle

 - Use Floating Row Covers4

-🛠️ Floating row cover fabric, Hoops (optional), Anchors (rocks, soil, pins)
+🛠️ Floating row cover fabric, Wire hoops (optional), Anchors (rocks, soil, landscape pins)

-🛠️ Food-grade Diatomaceous Earth, Duster or shaker, Mask
+🛠️ Food-grade diatomaceous earth, Duster or shaker, Dust mask